Fighting Prostate Cancer

 Meet Our Ambassadors

-Colin established the Prostate Project in 1998 with his consultant urological surgeon, Mr John Davies, after Colin was diagnosed with prostate cancer at the age of 58.
+Colin Stokes established the Prostate Project in 1998 with his consultant urological surgeon, Mr John Davies, after Colin was diagnosed with prostate cancer at the age of 58.
 With his background working at Unilever and running his own consultancy company, Colin worked tirelessly as a volunteer Chairman for 21 years, overseeing the establishment of the oncology research team at the University of Surrey and building the Stokes Centre for Urology at the Royal Surrey County Hospital.
 Having retired as Chair in 2020, Colin continues to support the charity through his role as Ambassador, reaching out to the local community through talks, presentations and interviews.
 Colin was awarded an honorary doctorate from the University of Surrey and an MBE for services to cancer patients.

-Tim Sharp (Hon.
-President)
+Tim Sharp (Hon President)

-Tim Sharp (Hon.
-President)
+Tim Sharp (Hon President)

 Tim Sharp is one of the founding trustees of the Prostate Project.
 He is married with 3 children and has lived locally for almost 50 years.
 A lifelong career in advertising has equipped him to handle all of the charity’s publicity and PR from day one.
 He conceived and ran all the appeals that have helped raise over £10m since 1998.
-He relinquished his active publicity role in March 2020 but remains a trustee and the charity’s President.
+He relinquished his active publicity role in March 2020 but remains the charity’s President.
 His wife Valerie, has been a volunteer for Save the Children for over 30 years.

 One of his daughters is the actress Victoria Hamilton who played the Queen Mother in the Netflix Series 1 production of ‘The Crown’.
 She is a patron of the Prostate Project.